RTreb/SFU-publishing-workshop/SFU_publishing_workshop_after_submission.markdown

 *Other points to bear in mind when making revisions:*

-- Remember that the reviewers volunteered to offer you comments to improve your work --- always take a tone of thankfullness in your response.
+- Remember that the reviewers volunteered to offer you comments to improve your work --- always take a tone of thankfulness in your response.
 Make sure to get across that you're thankful for the reviewer's suggestions and emphasize how the changes have improved the manuscript.
 - Be clever about your wording if there are things you don't want to change.
-Sentences like "We can see that our wording was unclear and we have rewritten lines xxx to yyy to improve clarity.
+Sentences like "We can see that our wording was unclear and, following the guidance of the reviewer, we have rewritten lines xxx to yyy to improve clarity.
 We hope this alleviates the reviewer's concerns." can work well.
 - If the reviewers didn't criticize it, think *very* carefully before touching it; you don't want to create new content that the editor feels needs to be peer reviewed.
 - If you edited the paper in any way besides in response to the reviewers, note it to the editor.
 - Many journals will request a tracked-changes version, some that don't will still appreciate it, some will specifically say not to.
 Do whatever is requested.
 - Pick your battles wisely... you can sometimes push back on a limited number of reviewer requests, but for the most part you need to just do it.
 If you're indifferent one way or other, just do it so you can push back where you feel it is important.
 \bigskip{}
+- Remember to thank the reviewers in the acknowledgments.

 ## Resources